espruino/BangleApps/apps/speedalt/README.md

 Waypoints are used in [D]istance mode.
 Create a file waypoints.json and write to storage on the Bangle.js using the IDE.
 The first 6 characters of the name are displayed in Speed+[D]istance mode.

-The GPS Navigation app in the App Loader has a really nice waypoints file editor.
+The [GPS Navigation](https://banglejs.com/apps/#gps%20navigation) app in the App Loader has a really nice waypoints file editor.
+(Must be connected to your Bangle.JS and then click on the Download icon.)

 Sample waypoints.json (My sailing waypoints)